- You can afford beautiful, healthy teeth without financial burdens.

 Frequently asked questions

-In addition to your private dental insurance in Germany, you will receive a health insurance subsidy in the amount of the standard benefits for any treatment — such as dental cleanings, fillings, crowns, or implants — that can be reimbursed by the statutory health insurance funds.
+In addition to your private dental insurance in Germany, you will receive a health insurance subsidy in the amount of the standard benefits for any treatment — such as regular check-ups, professional dental cleaning, root canal treatments, high-quality fillings, crowns, dental prostheses, or dental implants — that can be reimbursed by the statutory health insurance funds.

-In some cases, the insurance company reimburses all costs above the standard treatment, in others only the amount that remains after the health insurance subsidy.
+Depending on the selected tariff, dental costs above the standard treatment are fully covered.
+In other cases, the insurance company only reimburses the amount that remains after the health insurance subsidy.

-However, you should also consider taking out supplementary dental insurance for children.
-This provides cover for high-quality dental and orthodontic treatment for your children.
+However, you should also consider taking out supplementary dental insurance for your children and young adults to get comprehensive coverage for high-quality dental and orthodontic treatment.